11425 Fairoak Dr

 “That is why we protect you and keep you here,” her mother added.

 “What is most real is that they could have hurt you.
-We cannot have it,” he told his daughter.
+We cannot have it,” Sean O’Grady told his daughter.
 “They are ignorant to believe you are bad, but we cannot change them.
 So now more than ever you must stay to home.”

 He threw the book to the floor.

 “No-o-o-o!!”
-Brigid shouted as she retrieved the book and placed it on the little table.
+Brigid shouted as she retrieved the book and hugged it tightly.

 “It’s for the best, child,” her father sternly explained.
 “You will not leave here again to be hurt again.
 Nor will you ever read another book of wild tales.
 I must go.
 I have work in the fields.
 Mind me now, Brigid.
 You will stay in this house!”